openebs/zfs-localpv/docs/quickstart.md

   poolname: "zfspv-pool"
 provisioner: zfs.csi.openebs.io
 ```
+### Storage Class Configuration

-The storage class contains the volume parameters like recordsize(should be power of 2), compression, dedup and fstype.
-You can select what are all parameters you want.
-In case, zfs properties paramenters are not provided, the volume will inherit the properties from the ZFS Pool.
+The storage class contains volume parameters such as `recordsize` (which must be a power of 2), `compression`, `dedup`, and `fstype`.
+You can select the parameters you wish to configure.
+If ZFS property parameters are not provided, the volume will inherit the properties from the ZFS pool or the defaults.

+### Pool Name Requirement

-The *poolname* is the must argument.
-It should be noted that *poolname* can either be the root dataset or a child dataset e.g.
+The `poolname` parameter is mandatory.
+It is important to note that `poolname` can either be the root dataset or a child dataset.
+For example:

 ```yaml
 poolname: "zfspv-pool"
 poolname: "zfspv-pool/child"
 ```

-Also the dataset provided under `poolname` must exist on *all the nodes* with the name given in the storage class.
-Check the doc on [storageclasses](docs/storageclasses.md) to know all the supported parameters for LocalPV-ZFS
+Additionally, the dataset specified under `poolname` must exist on *all nodes* with the given name in the storage class.
+Refer to the [Storage Classes documentation](./storageclasses.md) for a complete list of supported parameters for LocalPV-ZFS.

-##### ext2/3/4 or xfs or btrfs as FsType
+### Supported Filesystem Types

+#### ext2/3/4, XFS, or Btrfs as `fstype`

-If we provide fstype as one of ext2/3/4 or xfs or btrfs, the driver will create a ZVOL, which is a blockdevice carved out of ZFS Pool.
-This blockdevice will be formatted with corresponding filesystem before it's used by the driver.
+If `fstype` is set to `ext2`, `ext3`, `ext4`, `xfs`, or `btrfs`, the driver will create a ZVOL, which is a block device carved out of the ZFS pool.
+This block device will be formatted with the specified filesystem before being used by the driver.

-> **Note**
+> **Note:**
-> This means there will be a filesystem layer on top of ZFS volume, and applications may not get optimal performance.
+> Since there is a filesystem layer on top of the ZFS volume, applications may not achieve optimal performance.

-A sample storage class for `ext4` fstype is provided below :
+##### Example: Storage Class for `ext4`

 ```yaml
 apiVersion: storage.k8s.io/v1